DataS-DHSC/dhsc-data-tools/docs/dhsc_data_tools/dac_odbc.md

 ---------

-`connect(environment: str = 'prod')`
+`connect(environment: str = 'prod', refresh_token: bool = False)`
-:   Allows to connect to data within the DAC, and query it using SQL queries.
+:   Allows to connect to data within the DAC, and use SQL queries.

+    Parameters:
-    Parameters: an environment argument, which defaults to "prod".
+    an `environment` argument, which defaults to "prod".
     Must be one of "dev", "qa", "test" or "prod".

+    `refresh_token`: when True, will trigger re-authentication
+    instead of using cached credentials.
+False by default.

     Requires:
     KEY_VAULT_NAME and DAC_TENANT environment variables.